shirblc/reactnd-would-you-rather/README.md

 1. **App.js** (as well as App.css and App.test.js) - The App component.
 Includes all components in the app.
 2. **Home.js** - The Home component.
 Displays a list of links to answered and unanswered questions to the logged-in user.
+3. **Leaderboard.js** - The Leaderboard component.
+Displays a table with the stats for all existing users.
-3. **LoginPage.js** - The LoginPage component.
+4. **LoginPage.js** - The LoginPage component.
 Contains a login page in which the user can set the currentUser.
+5. **NewQuestion.js** - The NewQuestion component.
+Contains a form with which the user can add a new question to the mock database.
-4. **Question.js** The Question component.
+6. **Question.js** The Question component.
 Contains a Would You Rather question.

 ### Middleware